 NASTRAN is the NASA Structural Analysis System, a finite element analysis program (FEA) completed in the early 1970's.
 It was the first of its kind and opened the door to computer-aided engineering.
 Subsections of a design can be modeled and then larger groupings of these elements can again be modeled.
 NASTRAN can handle elastic stability analysis, complex eigenvalues for vibration and dynamic stability analysis, dynamic response for transient and steady state loads, and random excitation, and static response to concentrated and distributed loads, thermal expansion, and enforced deformations.

 Our contribution is mainly in creating and maintaining the package for the Debian distribution.

 Code_Aster Italian Community

 We are actively working with non-profit organisation Conoscere Linux and Code_Aster Professional Network to spread the usage of Code_Aster in the italian community.
-The first Code_Aster User Day in Italy will be held this year on November 23rd at University of Modena and Reggio Emilia, do not miss it!
+The first Code_Aster User Day in Italy was held on November 23rd at University of Modena and Reggio Emilia.